j2store/userguide/invoice_template.md

 For a template to be used for invoicing, it has to be published prior to that.
 This field will notify that status.

 ### Advanced
 In advanced settings, we have the invoice content.
 The content of the invoice can be designed here.
-There are so many options available to customize the content.
+You can include a lot of information.
 There is a rich text editor to neatly customize the content.
-The facilities that are available in the editor are:
-* Cut, Copy, Paste
-* Insert links or images
-* Formatting the text in the body like, bold, italicize, line spacing, underlining, and much more
-* Insert tables
-* Insert source code etc

-By using these, an invoice can be designed like, placement of customer name, order no, order date, payment details, shipping details, product details etc. This is can be accomplished by adding suitable tags listed in the extreme right area of the page.
+Using the short codes, you can add customer name, order no, order date, payment details, shipping details, product details etc. This is can be accomplished by adding suitable tags listed in the extreme right area of the page.

-Check the image below for how an ivoice template can be designed for our needs.
+Check the image below for how an invoice template can be designed for our needs.
 This is for example purpose only and the user can design his/her own template.

 ![Create Invoice Template](invoice template.png)